How to make glass etching cream?

 Milly's answer:

 Hi Gurmeet, thanks for your question.
-You are braver than me, wanting to make your own glass etching paste!
+You are braver than me, wanting to make your own etching paste!
 I have never done this myself, nor would I recommend it.
-Hydrofluoric acid is extremely dangerous, and - in my view - not to be mixed with anything!
+Hydrofluoric acid is extremely dangerous, and – in my view – not to be mixed with anything!

-So I can't help you with your specific question, but if you go to my
+So I can’t help you with your specific question, but if you go to my Etching Stencils page, you can learn about using the etching paste safely.

 I hope this helps - good luck with your project, but stay safe.